C2SP/wycheproof/doc/dsa.md

 one-time secret k.
 This secret value should be close to uniformly distributed.
 If that is not the case then DSA signatures can leak the private key that was used to generate the signature.
-Two methods for generating the one-time secrets are described in FIPS PUB 186-4, Section B.5.1 or B.5.2 [DSS].
+Two methods for generating the one-time secrets are described in FIPS PUB 186-4, Section B.5.1 or B.5.2 [[FIPS-186-4]]{bib.md#FIPS-186-4}.
 There is also the possibility that the use of mismatched implementations for key generation and signature generation are leaking the private keys.

 ## Signature verification